vwatinteg/go-mysql-crud/README.md

 # go-mysql-crud
 Sample crud operation using Golang and MySQL.
 This tutorial will pull a MySQL chart as it's dependency and deploy it with the application into a Kubernetes cluster.
+The Isolation segment demonstrates deploying to the cluster using kube DNS for service communication and an ingress to hit the application.
+The integration segment demonstrates deployment using consul for service communication.

+Note if you are onboarding the pipeline and deploying to a Guide-Rails® provisioned cluster, the segment will pass as a Guide-Rails® provisioned cluster will have consul installed already.
+If the deployment is going into a non Guide-Rails® provisioned cluster, the segment will fail.

 ## API ENDPOINTS